 - Family history of preeclampsia (mother or sister)

 - Sociodemographic characteristics (African American race, low socioeconomic status)

 - Personal history factors (e.g., low birthweight or small for gestational age, previous adverse outcome, more than 10-year pregnancy interval)

 If have have these risk factors, speak with your provider about if taking a low-dose aspirin could be a good fit for you.

 When and how do I take low-dose aspirin?

-According to the Preeclampsia Foundation, if you meet the above criteria, it’s best to begin a low-dose aspirin regimen between 12 and 16 weeks of pregnancy, and continue right up until delivery.
+According to the Preeclampsia Foundation, if you meet the above criteria and your provider recommends it, it’s best to begin a low-dose aspirin regimen between 12 and 16 weeks of pregnancy, and continue right up until delivery.
 Certain studies also show that taking low-dose aspirin at bedtime might be the most effective time of day to take it.
 Aspirin should not be taken on an empty stomach.

 Can I take a generic version of low-dose aspirin?